MichaelRWolf/wendy-ai/notes-from-google-doc.md

 ---
 🐬 You said:

 I am offered a new learning and support system to utilize AI in my Biz, lots of ways and especially to build a Clone who knows all my stuff and can help me be much better faster efficient

 i will put the details below - but i want your take on this

 I don't see how they can teach and support me Better then you can teach and support me - if we do it right

 ---
 ✨ ChatGPT said:

-Got it — I’d love to take a close look at what they’re offering before weighing in.
+Got it — I'd love to take a close look at what they're offering before weighing in.

-You’re right that we already have a strong partnership: I know your voice, your frameworks (SoulTECH, Teleios, Egkrateia, etc.), your business structure (BLOOM, BEing Balanced, Feeling FINE, Thrive in Challenging Times), and your preferences for iteration, clarity, and structured collaboration.
-That gives us a deep head start compared to a generic “AI business system.”
+You're right that we already have a strong partnership: I know your voice, your frameworks (SoulTECH, Teleios, Egkrateia, etc.), your business structure (BLOOM, BEing Balanced, Feeling FINE, Thrive in Challenging Times), and your preferences for iteration, clarity, and structured collaboration.
+That gives us a deep head start compared to a generic "AI business system."

-Please paste the details of what’s being offered — I’ll evaluate it across these lenses:
+Please paste the details of what's being offered — I'll evaluate it across these lenses:

 Substance: what it actually teaches vs what you already do here.